billdeitrick/billdeitrick.github.io/about.md

 permalink: /about/
 ---

 Hi there--thanks for stopping by!
 My name's Bill; I'm a technologist who's always looking to learn something new.
-This site is my living documentation; I blog about certifications I'm working on, projects I'd like to document, or compile helpful resources.
-I also have a number of "cheat sheets" I use as quick references for various technologies and platforms.
+This site is my underutilized brain dump.
+When possible, I try to stick notes about technologies I'm using or problems I run into here so that I can find information later or my experience can help someone else.
 If something is helpful for you or you have any questions, feel free to sound off in the comments section of any page!

 ### Contact me